Date: June 21, 2018

 A crowd favorite, farmhouse style homes have become extremely popular in recent years.
 They emphasize a rural lifestyle and feature large, functional porches.
 Both the interior and exterior have warm and rustic elements, making the overall feel of the home very inviting.
 Farmhouse style homes can also have:

 - Simple roof lines with a steep pitch

 - Wood siding

 Garage Doors for Farmhouse Style Homes

 Many farmhouse style homes have a detached garage.
-Our garage door experts recommend using carriage or barn style doors since they coordinate beautifully with the rural look of farmhouse style homes.
+Our garage door experts recommend using barn style or carriage house doors for your garage since they coordinate beautifully with the rural look of farmhouse style homes.
 Divided window grilles in the garage door will provide natural light, and wood, painted, or accent buck overlays help add a touch of rustic charm.